MukitCSTE/UVicSENG360Labs/lab02/index.md

 You may use email or the shared file system in the lab.
 Please *do not* use USB flash drives on these lab machines.
 The shared file system in the lab is mounted at `/seng/seng360`.

+- Please use the `lab02` folder in the mount for sharing your files.
 - Please remember that since this is a shared folder, anyone else can access the files stored here.
 - If you do choose to use the shared folder, make sure to clean-up after yourself and delete the files you added before you leave the lab.